Birth date: June 25, 1954

 Sotomayor’s parents moved from Puerto Rico to New York in the 1940s.
 Her father died when she was nine.

-Diagnosed with diabetes at the age of eight.
+Diagnosed with diabetes at the age of 8.

-June 25, 1997 - President Bill Clinton nominates Sotomayor to the United States Court of Appeals for the Second Circuit.
+June 25, 1997 - President Bill Clinton nominates Sotomayor to the US Court of Appeals for the Second Circuit.